americanboy142/Discord-bot/README.md

 Each cog is a different file and a different class.
 They are discords way of grouping things.

-Things other then [SusBot](SusBot.py) file have been converted to cog format but have not been deleted, but they are unused,
+Things other then [SusBot.py](SusBot.py) have been converted to a cog format but have not been deleted, but they are unused,